WyattFishel/owlbear-rodeo-legacy/DEPLOYMENT.md

 **PS:** The readme still applies here, but I removed yarn.
 Build both the backend and frontend with `npm run build`.

 **PPS:** This runs on Node 18, not Node LTS!
 The frontend will work on Node LTS, but not the backend (at the moment).
 If you're using a Linux VM, just install `nvm` and run `nvm install 18` and then `nvm use 18` for your machine.

+**PPPS:** I removed the Docker/render settings because I didn't feel like revising them to work with the current setup.

+**ALSO!
+Please respect the OB license!
+Personal use only!**

 - **Nginx settings:**
 	- Note: You'll need to serve the frontend, the backend, the websocket connection, and the ice servers.